Chilo phragmitella: Distribution and habitat

 Chilo phragmitella occurs in most of Europe, including the British Isles.
 It is also known from parts of Asia, including Iran, Iraq, Japan and China.
 It is found in wetlands with large reed beds and paddy fields.

 Behaviour and appearance

 Immature stages

 Larvae are whitish and feed internally from stem and rootstock of common reed (Phragmites australis) and reed sweet-grass (Glyceria maxima).
 Larvae take two years to mature.

 Prior to pupation, the larva creates a hole in the stem to exit from as moth.
 Pupation occurs within the stem beneath the exit created by the larva.

 Adult

 Adults are sexually dimorphic, with smaller, darker males.
 Wingspan is respectively 24–32 mm for males and 30–40 mm for females.
 Both sexes have long labial palpi.
 Female specimens of Chilo phragmitella may resemble those of Donacaula forficella.

-Depending on location, adults may be on wing from May to September.
 In Great-Britain, adults are on wing from June to July in a single generation.